 When life-cycle costs are considered, hot-dip galvanizing is the most economical system for corrosion protection.
 In fact, this analysis does not even include the hidden (or indirect) costs associated with touch-up, maintenance, and full repainting required for paint systems.
 If deviations from the practical maintenance schedule occur, life-cycle costs could be significantly higher than indicated.

-After 75-years of life, the cost of the galvanizing only increased $120,500 due to the one painting/maintenance cycle at 5% rust (Year 70).
-It is highly possible in the real world no maintenance would even be done at that time, as 5% corrosion is very minimal and the life is nearly over.
-However, looking at the other systems, even if this maintenance was performed, the cost savings is still significant in comparison to the other coating options.
+After 70-years of life, the life-cycle cost of the galvanizing equals the initial cost as no maintenance is required in this environment.
+Also, when comparing the costs of galvanizing to other systems, the cost savings is significant.
 The second best option over the life of the project in this example is actually the duplex system of paint over galvanizing because as mentioned before, the galvanized primer allows less maintenance cycles to the painted system than the same system (with IOZ primer) on bare steel.